Unbounded field operators in categorical extensions of conformal nets: Application to vertex operator algebras

 \subsection{Examples}

-In \cite{Gui18} we have proved for many examples that the energy bounds condition and the strong braiding property (including the strong intertwining property as special cases) are true.
-These examples include $c<1$ Virasoro VOAs, Heisenberg VOAs\footnote{If $V$ is a Heisenberg VOA then $V$ is not regular.
-Nevertheless, if we take $\RepuV$ to be the category of semisimple unitary $V$-modules, then the results in the last section still hold for $V$.}, even lattice VOAs, and unitary affine VOAs of type $A,C,G_2$.
-(In particular, they satisfy condition \ref{cd2}).
-Using the results in the last section, we are able to prove the strong braiding for two more types of affine VOAs: types $B$ and $D$.
+In \cite{Gui21a}, we proved the equivalence of braided $C^*$-tensor categories and the strong braiding for the following examples: $c<1$ unitary Virasoro VOAs, Heisenberg VOAs\footnote{If $V$ is a Heisenberg VOA then $V$ is not regular.
+Nevertheless, if we take $\RepuV$ to be the category of semisimple unitary $V$-modules, then the results in the last section still hold for $V$.}, even lattice VOAs (except showing the essential surjectivity), and unitary affine VOAs of type $A,C,G_2$.
+The goal of this subsection is to prove theorem \ref{lb94} in the introduction, which greatly expands above list.
+We will see that all the examples in theorem \ref{lb94} (including their tensor products and regular cosets) satisfy condition \ref{cd2}, and some of them are completely energy-bounded.
+We first give criteria on the complete rationality of $\mc A_V$ and the essential surjectivity of $\fk F$.